SanPen/GridCal/README.md

 - Device templates (lines and transformers).

-- Grid reduction based on branch type or branch impedance values
+- Grid reduction based on branch type and filtering by impedance values

+- Export the schematic in SVG and PNG formats.

-Visit the [Wiki](https://github.com/SanPen/GridCal/wiki) to learn more and get started.
+Visit the [Wiki](https://github.com/SanPen/GridCal/wiki) to learn more and to get started.

 Send feedback and requests to santiago.penate.vera@gmail.com.